Cambridgeshire County Council provides a Blue Badge service through our Customer and Digital Services Directorate.

 How long we keep hold of information for

 We only keep information for as long as it is needed.
 This will be based on either a legal requirement (where a law says we have to keep information for a specific period of time) or accepted business practice.
 This is set out in our retention schedule.
+For Blue Badges, this usually means the information will be retained for the duration of you having a valid badge and then an additional year after this.

 What rights you have